On this page:

 The type of grass seed you intend to use on your lawn will significantly impact the amount you spend.
 Not only are some grass seeds more expensive than others, but they also have different coverage capabilities.

 The key to finding the most economical grass seed is to compare the coverage to the unit price.
-Additionally, you need to ensure that the seed you choose is suitable for the climate and region you live in.
-This will prevent unnecessary repair, maintenance, and replacement costs in the future.

 Size of Lawn